congvt305/staging-twap/app/code/Amore/CustomerRegistration/README.md

     - "salOffCd": Sales office code but will nto update

 If you do not want to change any attribute value then set it ''

+# QRCode

+- URL = {BASE URL}/customer/account/create/referrer_code/{Value}/favorite_store/{Value}

+When customer account will be create using above url it will save the favorite store and refferer code during registration